On involutions of minuscule Kirillov algebras induced by real structures: Introduction

-For a discussion of uniqueness of the real structure $\sigma$ see Appendix \ref{sec:uniqueness_and_tables}.
-We use Theorem \ref{thm:main} to describe a key algebraic property of the coinvariant homomorphism \eqref{eq:coinv_alg_hom}: \begin{thm} In the setting of Theorem \ref{thm:main}, either $\Kir^\lambda(\g)_{\sigma^*}$ is a free module of finite rank over $S(\g)^\g_{\sigma^*}$ or the homomorphism \eqref{eq:coinv_alg_hom} is non-injective.
+In addition to the well-behaved Cartan involutions there are also topological advantages to quasi-compactness.
+Indeed, if $\g$ is simple and not isomorphic to $\sl_{2n+1}$, then the real partial flag varieties $(G^\vee)^\sigma/P_\lambda^\sigma$ arising in Theorem \ref{thm:main} are \emph{equal rank homogeneous spaces} (see Section \ref{sec:ff}).
+Departing from this observation, we use Theorem \ref{thm:main} to describe a key algebraic property of the coinvariant homomorphism \eqref{eq:coinv_alg_hom}: \begin{thm} In the setting of Theorem \ref{thm:main}, either $\Kir^\lambda(\g)_{\sigma^*}$ is a free module of finite rank over $S(\g)^\g_{\sigma^*}$ or the homomorphism \eqref{eq:coinv_alg_hom} is non-injective.
 The former case holds precisely when we can choose $\sigma_0 = \sigma$ in Theorem \ref{thm:main}, which is equivalent to $\lambda$ being fixed by a quasi-compact real structure in the given inner class $\mathfrak{S}$. \end{thm} Structural results like Theorem \ref{thm:degeneracy} are of inherent interest, but are also related to combinatorial applications, one of which we now describe.
 Namely, for a generic $x\in \Spec S(\g)^\g$ in the base, the fibre in $\Spec \Kir^\lambda(\g)$ is finite and can be identified with the set $\wt (\lambda)$ of weights of $V^\lambda$.
 By choosing $x\in (\Spec S(\g)^\g)^{\sigma^*}$, we obtain an action of $\sigma^*$ on that fibre, hence an involution on $\wt (\lambda)$.
 Now if $\sigma$ is (inner to) a split real structure, it is not hard to identify this action on $\wt (\lambda)$ with that of the longest element $w_0$ of the Weyl group.
-This action has been considered by Stembridge \cite{Stembridge1994_minuscule} and shown to fulfil a $q=-1$ phenomenon.
-Another part of this phenomenon is played by the \emph{Dynkin polynomial} $\D^\lambda$ (see \eqref{eq:dynkinpoly}).
-In the setting of \cite{Stembridge1994_minuscule}, this is the rank generating function for the ranked poset $\wt(\lambda)$, but we can also interpret it as the Poincaré polynomial of $\Kir^\lambda(\g)$ over $S(\g)^\g$ \cite{Panyushev2004_endoj}.
-Stembridge shows that
+This action has been studied by Stembridge \cite{Stembridge1994_minuscule} and shown to fulfil a $q=-1$ phenomenon.
+This involves the \emph{Dynkin polynomial} $\D^\lambda$ (see \eqref{eq:dynkinpoly} below), which in the setting of \cite{Stembridge1994_minuscule}, is the rank generating function for the ranked partially ordered set $\wt(\lambda)$.
+Here, we interpret $\D^\lambda$ as the Poincaré polynomial of $\Kir^\lambda(\g)$ over $S(\g)^\g$, following Panyushev \cite{Panyushev2004_endoj}.
+Stembridge's $q=-1$ phenomenon then says